+61 406 432 691

 ◌ Correction first

-Many Balaclava issues come from poor placement, over-wide framing and noisy motion settings rather than dead hardware.
-In those cases, re-aiming, tighter entry framing and motion cleanup often solve more than swapping a working camera too early.
+A lot of Balaclava faults come from poor placement, over-wide framing and motion settings that are too noisy for the site, not from dead hardware.
+In those cases, re-aiming, tighter entry framing and motion cleanup usually do more than replacing a camera that still works.

 ▣ Selective replacement

-Replacement makes more sense when the recorder is unstable, the optics no longer recover properly, or the current unit is simply not suited to a dense shared-access environment.
+Replacement makes more sense when the recorder is unstable, the optics are too far gone or the unit itself is simply not suited to a dense shared-access site anymore.

-The smart first step is to work out whether the issue is layout logic or failed hardware.
-Where the real problem is framing, tuning or entry-line coverage, correction is usually the better move before looking at broader security systems in Balaclava or a wider redesign.
+The smart first step is working out whether the problem is layout, tuning or failed hardware.
+If the real issue is framing, motion noise or missed entry-line coverage, correction is usually the better move before looking at broader security systems in Balaclava or a wider redesign.

 What Affects Camera Repair Cost in Balaclava